bbaker1229/csci5103_Project1/README.md

     - Return Value: Zero upon success.

 - **release**:
     - Purpose: Used to free a lock after running a section of code that should not be interrupted.
 The flag for the lock is set to 0 or free prior to exiting release.
-This is used similar to acquire above.
+This is used opposite to acquire above.
     - Input: a pointer to a lock structure variable.
     - Output: A thread will release a lock.
     - Return Value: Zero upon success.

 ## Customized API Items Added

+None

 ## Passing Input/Output Parameters

+Input and output parameters for this implementation are only passed via global variables.

 ## Effects of Time Slice

+A shorter time slice gives a shorter amount of time to the threads before it is preempted back to the scheduler.

 ## Critical Sections of Code Where Locks Required